fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> print("recall by groups = ", grouped_metric.by_group.to_dict())
     recall by groups =  {'a': 0.0, 'b': 0.5, 'c': 0.75, 'd': 0.0}

-The disaggregated metrics are stored in a pandas Series :code:`grouped_metric.by_group`.
+The disaggregated metrics are stored in a :class:`pandas.Series` :code:`grouped_metric.by_group`.
 Note that the overall recall is the same as that calculated above in the Ungrouped Metric section, while the 'by_group' dictionary can be checked against the table above.